bparanj/crystal/computer/electronics/zettel/inductor.md

 4. Skin Effect in Inductors: This phenomenon, where high-frequency currents tend to flow on the surface of conductors, affects inductor performance at high frequencies, linking to concepts of inductor design and frequency response.

-5. Inductors in AC Circuits: Understanding how inductors behave in alternating current circuits, including concepts like inductive reactance and phase shift, extends the basic principles of inductance to practical AC applications.
+5. Inductors in AC Circuits: Understanding how inductors behave in alternating current circuits,  concepts like inductive reactance and phase shift, extends the basic principles of inductance to practical AC applications.

 Potential Research:
 1. Problem Statement: How can nanotechnology be applied to develop inductors with significantly higher energy density and lower losses for power electronic applications?